-In terms of domestic market, the company has started selling on e-commerce websites and is planning to appoint distributors for offline retail locations.
-This was mentioned in concall of May 2017.
+In terms of the domestic market, the company has started selling on e-commerce websites and is planning to appoint distributors for offline retail locations.
+This was mentioned on the concall of May 2017.

 Another point is about the condom market in India.
 It is highly fragmented and competition can put pressure on margins, as there are many well-known players with much higher brand awareness than Cupid Ltd.

 Strengths – Experience player – Has pre-qualifications from WHO/UNFPA – Debt-free

 - – Reasonable order book – relationships with African governments and UN bodies

 Weakness – No CEO, uncertain succession plan – Susceptible to competition and raw material price – Capacity expansion is happening in existing building, for further expansion might need to buy or lease land and incur larger expenses